JetBrains/ideavim/README.md

 - IdeaVim can be installed via `Settings | Plugins`.
 See the [detailed instructions](https://www.jetbrains.com/help/idea/managing-plugins.html#).

-- Use `Tools | Vim Emulator` to enable or disable emulation.
+- Use `Tools | Vim Emulator` in the menu to enable or disable emulation.

 - Use the `~/.ideavimrc` file as an analog of `~/.vimrc` ([learn more](#Files)).
 The XDG standard is supported, as well.